Skip to content

-Logout (end-session) endpoint
+OpenID Connect logout (end-session) endpoint

 2. The logout endpoint URL

-metadata and may look like this:
+If configured, the logout endpoint is advertised in the end_session_endpoint server metadata parameter and may look like this:

 https://c2id.com/logout